Crews work to identify many of the 93 victims found so far in Maui wildfires, now the deadliest US fire in over a century | KRDO

 Here’s the latest:

-- Police are restricting access into West Maui: The one highway into the hard-hit Lahaina area remains highly restricted.
-Residents hoping to enter the community slept in a mile-long line of cars overnight, only to be turned away Saturday.
+• Identifying the victims: Only two of the victims have been identified, according to Maui County officials, and authorities expect the death toll to rise.
+Just 3% of the fire zone had been searched with cadaver dogs, Maui Police Chief John Pelletier said, adding, “None of us really know the size of it yet.”
+He urged those with missing family members to contact authorities to coordinate a DNA test to assist in the identification process.

-- Thousands displaced: Estimates indicate the fires have displaced thousands of people, FEMA Administrator Deanne Criswell told CNN on Thursday.
+• Thousands displaced: Estimates indicate the fires have displaced thousands of people, FEMA Administrator Deanne Criswell told CNN on Thursday.
 A total of 1,418 people are at emergency evacuation shelters, according to Maui County officials.
+Around 2,200 structures – approximately 86% of them residential – were destroyed or damaged in western Maui, Green said Saturday.

-- Hotel rooms for evacuees: Around 1,000 hotel rooms were secured for evacuees and first responders, Green said, but it’s a challenge to get people into hotel rooms that have enough electricity.
-Long-term housing solutions were also being sought.
+• Fire containment: Firefighters have made some progress in their battles against the three largest wildfires.
+The deadly fire in hard-hit Lahaina has not grown, but is still not fully under control, Maui County Fire Chief Brad Ventura said.
+The Pulehu Fire – located farther east in Kihei – was declared 100% contained Saturday, according to Maui County officials, while a third inferno in the hills of Maui’s central Upcountry was 50% contained on Friday.

 ‘We come at this like an ohana’